marcotallone/railway-scheduling/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage Examples

 The [`notebooks/`](./notebooks) folder contains a set of Jupiter Notebooks that show how to use the implemented models to solve the scheduling problem.
-In particular, the folder contains $3$ notebooks ([`model0.ipynb`](./notebooks/model0.ipynb), [`model1.ipynb`](./notebooks/model1.ipynb) and [`model2.ipynb`](./notebooks/model2.ipynb)) showing how to instantiate the $3$ models presented below using the implemented `Railway` class and its methods, while the [`model_formulation.ipynb`](./notebooks/model_formulation.ipynb) notebook provides a detailed description of the mathematical formulation of the models.
+In particular, the folder contains $3$ notebooks ([`model0.ipynb`](./notebooks/model0.ipynb), [`model1.ipynb`](./notebooks/model1.ipynb) and [`model2.ipynb`](./notebooks/model2.ipynb)) showing how to instantiate the $3$ models presented in the paper using the implemented `Railway` class and its methods, while the [`model_formulation.ipynb`](./notebooks/model_formulation.ipynb) notebook provides a detailed description of the mathematical formulation of the models.
 The content of the latter is not used in practice but shows in details how each element of the mathematical formulation is implemented in practice in the final module.\
 Furthermore, in the [`apps/`](./apps) folder contains the following Python scripts showing practical usage examples of the models:

 - [`generate.py`](./apps/generate.py): a script that generates random istances of the scheduling problem for given parameters and saves them in the [`datasets/`](./datasets) folder as JSON files.